mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 ## Disable All Resource Packs
 Resource packs can cause issues, disabling all resource packs and then testing again can rule out the resource packs as being the issue.
 To disable resource packs, you can visit the `Workshop->Use Resource Packs` menu and disable all packs.
 If you can't get to that menu, close the game, open up `\Documents\My Games\Terraria\tModLoader\config.json` in a text editor, find the "ResourcePacks" section, then change all true to false, save the file.

+## Reset config.json
+The `config.json` holds user preference information.
+Sometimes a buggy value in it can cause issues.
+You can delete or rename the file to reset preferences to default values to test if it was causing your issue.
+Open up [the saves folder](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#saves) and find `config.json`.
+Rename `config.json` to `configOld.json`.
+Renaming it lets you restore it later if you want.
+When you launch tModLoader, you should see the `Select Language` menu, if you don't, you might have edited the wrong file.
+If doing this doesn't change anything for your issue, you can close tModLoader and rename the file back to `config.json` after deleting the newly generated `config.json`.

+You can do the same for the `input profiles.json` file if your issue is related to keyboard, mouse, or gamepad issues.

 ## Flowchart
 Sometimes a mod is causing issues, but you can't tell which mod is the problem.
 Use this flowchart to diagnose and determine the bad mod: